|Product Name||PNC Bank Education Refinance Loan|

 - Low maximum amount.
 You can only borrow up to $75,000 — not nearly enough for borrowers with expensive advanced degrees.

-- You have to qualify.
+- You still have to qualify.
 Your cosigner can help you get a more competitive rate, but you’ll have to meet all of PNC Bank’s eligibility requirements on your own.

 More student loan refinancing options to consider